-His eyes were the most benign I have ever seen.
-They re-flected his great kindness and serenity of spirit.
-He was the kind of a man one respected at once because he had great dignity.
 To be around him was a comfort, which, at the same time, gave one a feeling that Samaroona was superior in every way without any effort on his part to exert it.
 To listen to him tell a legend was an experience in itself.
 He was a colorful story teller.
-He made every intonation of his voice count as he spun a tale with great vividness, until one could almost see the story char-acters and actions.
-He used his hands and arms dramatically to emphasize dramatic moments.
-Fearful Legends

-Many of the legends were fearful and his great skill in telling them made them more so.
+He was a colorful story teller.
+He made every intonation of his voice count as he spun a tale with great vividness, until one could almost see the story characters and actions.
+He used his bands and arms despiratically to hands and arms dramatically to emphasize dramatic moments.
+Fearful Legends Many of the legends were fearful and his great skill in tell-ing them made them more so.
 When he told one of those, I would sit transfixed by his side and shiver with fear.
-I tried very hard not to let Samaroona's long, low hallway of his sod igto intimidate me further.
-100 But, nevertheless, it was there and I dreaded going through it.
-It became a formidable obstacle which was impossible to avoid especially after the great story-teller told a fearsome tale.
+I tried very hard not to let Samaroona's long, low hallway of his sod ig-loo to intimidate me further.
+But, nevertheless, it was there and I dreaded going through it.
+It became a formidable obstacle which was impossible to avoid especially after the great storyteller told a fearsome tale.